 The Registrar's Office issues official transcripts of a student's academic record only after the student has granted permission and paid a fee per transcript.
 Transcripts are not issued for students who have financial obligations to the university.
 Students who request transcripts should include their student ID number, program of enrollment, and signature with the written request.
 Generally, the transcripts will be issued within three days, except during periods at the beginning or following the end of a term, when at least one week is needed for issuance.

 Copies are not made of transcripts or records on file from other institutions.
 Any additional copies of those documents must by requested by the student directly from the original issuing institution.

-When students graduate or discontinue attendance at Doane University, subsequent credits from other colleges do not become a part of their Doane University transcript.
+Once a student graduates or discontinues attendance at Doane University, subsequent college credits from other schools do not become a part of the student's Doane University transcript.